Skip to main content

 Man standing in field of corn looking up at a beautiful blue and pink sunset sky.

-While the cost of living crisis is likely to influence how you approach your manager, it shouldn’t block your professional progression indefinitely.
-Asking for a promotion is not about being unappreciative or greedy— rather, it demonstrates that you have goals and ambition, and want to make a more notable contribution to your company.
+However, nothing should block your professional progression.
+Asking for a promotion is not about being unappreciative or greedy — rather, it demonstrates that you have goals and ambition, and want to make a more notable contribution to your company.

 Is asking for a promotion more difficult when you work shifts?